ECMWF History

 1981-04-30 00:00:00

-Five new medium speed (2400 or 4800 bps) telecommunication connections to Member States become operational.
+Five new medium-speed (2400 or 4800 bps) telecommunication connections to Member States became operational during the year.

 1982-01-01 00:00:00